twbs/blog/_posts/2016-07-25-bootstrap-3-3-7-released.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/p0OX_8YvFxA?rel=0" width="760" height="570" allowfullscreen></iframe>
 </div>

 Bootstrap 3.3.7 is here!
-We've had over XXX commits and 80 closed issues and pull requests from nearly XX contributors since our last release.
+We've had over 220 commits and 80 closed issues and pull requests from nearly 30 contributors since our last release.
 Woohoo!

 Here are some of the highlights: